 Pros:

-• Furbo's spec page documents 360° rotating motorized view + Treat Toss controlled from the phone app + AI bark alerts (the cat-and-dog Sound Alerts feature is calibrated to recognize dog-specific barking patterns) — the deepest dog-specific feature stack at the US$130-US$210 price tier
+• 360° rotating view + Treat Toss via app + AI bark alerts — the deepest dog-specific feature stack in the $130-$210 price tier.

-• 5,985 owner ratings at a ★4.4 average is the deepest review history of any treat-tossing pet camera on Amazon in 2026 (next-deepest in our lineup is Blink Mini 2K+ at 3,294 ratings, which is not a treat camera) — empirical price-feature relationship, not marketing claim
+• 5,985 owner ratings ★4.4 is the deepest review history of any treat-tossing pet camera on Amazon in 2026.

 Cons (honest weight):